 - It looks awesome!
-Traditionally, the joinery was hidden from sight.
-End-grain wasn’t something people want to see.
-Today, that mixture of end-grain showing through in a tenon or dovetail joint is called style!
+Traditionally, the joinery was hidden from sight, but today, that mixture of end-grain showing through in a tenon or dovetail joint is called style!

-- Traditional joints are incredibly strong, but not just those perfect, beautiful dovetails that resist collapsing the 90 degree angle.
-Ugly Traditional joinery can still be incredibly strong!
-Traditionally, the joints were hidden, and didn’t need to be beautiful.
-They only needed to be strong.
+- Traditional joints are incredibly strong, but not just those perfect, beautiful dovetails.
+Even ugly, traditional joinery can still be incredibly strong!

 - Dovetails – The strongest 90 degree joint to resist movement in any direction.

 - Mortise & Tenon – To link furniture carcass with very high strength, used with glue, pins or wedges.

 - Tongue & Groove – To lock panels in place, allowing for wood movement within a solid frame.